 How to Use Gmail to Send WordPress Emails

 In this post, I’m going to teach you how to configure the WP Mail SMTP plugin to use the Gmail API for sending WordPress emails.
-I’ll also teach you a faster and multisite-friendly way to set this up using WPMU DEV’s Ultimate Branding plugin.
-We’ll go over why using a third-party email provider is imporant and look at some popular transactional email service providers.
+I’ll also teach you a faster and multisite-friendly way to set this up using WPMU DEV’s Branda plugin (formerly Ultimate Branding).
+We’ll go over why using a third-party email provider is important and look at some popular transactional email service providers.

 If you’re starting to notice that emails from WordPress, like password resets and contact form notifications, are slow to arrive or not arriving at all, this post will help you fix those issues.